-- 1.28 Where foreign registered aircraft are carrying passengers for valuable consideration into an airfield hosting a Flying Display, a Permission under Article 250 of the ANO may be required.
-The FDD should advise the operators of such aircraft to contact the UK CAA (foreign carrier permits) for clarification and full details. - 1.29 Civil foreign registered aircraft, other than those covered by ORS4 1249, operating on any form of non-standard or restricted Certificate of Airworthiness (equivalent to the UK Permit to Fly) require an exemption to fly in UK airspace.
+1.24 Where civil foreign registered aircraft are carrying passengers for valuable consideration into an airfield hosting a Flying Display, a Permission under Article 250 of the ANO may be required.
+The FDD should advise the operators of such aircraft to contact the UK CAA (foreign carrier permits) for further detail or clarification.

+1.25 Civil foreign registered aircraft, other than those covered by ORS4 1249, operating on any form of non-standard or restricted Certificate of Airworthiness (equivalent to the UK Permit to Fly) require an exemption to fly in UK airspace.
 Exemptions are issued by the CAA Applications and Approvals Department.
 In addition, for ex-military aircraft with a Maximum Take-off Mass Allowed (MTMA) in excess of 2730kgs, a degree of equivalence with BCAR A8-23/24/25/26 and CAP 632 will be required.
 Details on making an application for an exemption to fly in UK airspace can be obtained from the Applications and Approvals Department.